Frequently Asked Questions

 A hospice referral means that when all other treatments are no longer helpful, you and those who love you want your last days to be as comfortable and as peaceful as possible.

 Your primary physician can refer you to to any of our services.
-And our outreach nurses would be happy to talk with you or your family – just get in touch with us at firstname.lastname@example.org or 650.554.1000.
+And our outreach team would be happy to talk with you or your family – learn more about how we talk to families about hospice.
+Just get in touch with us at email@example.com or 650.554.1000.